 What is Platelet Rich Plasma Therapy?

-Platelet Rich Plasma, or PRP Therapy is a revolutionary technique that uses the healing and growth factors in your own blood to reduce pain and inflammation, and to heal and rejuvenate.
+Platelet Rich Plasma, or PRP Therapy, a revolutionary technique, uses the healing and growth factors in your own blood to reduce pain and inflammation, and to heal and rejuvenate.

 Do the injections hurt?

 We use both a topical and injectable local anesthetic at the O-Shot injection sites, so any discomfort is kept to a minimum.

 How long do the effects of the O-Shot® last?